 Consider network design and network access carefully.

 Where it is necessary to support remote working, consider the security implications.
 Remote Desktop Protocol (RDP) can be easy to set up, but can also (if not sufficiently hardened) open up the network to a range of attacks.
+For more information on securing RDP, have a look at our guide.

-Separate different nodes on the local network (e.g. servers and workstations), and generally wired and wireless traffic too.
+It's good practice to separate different nodes on the local network (e.g. servers and workstations), and generally wired and wireless traffic too.
 This will help to limit further movement across the network if unauthorised access is gained.

-Keep staff and users up to date with security training, and what your organisation is doing.
+Keep staff and users up to date with training, and what your organisation is doing.
 Even advising users on what to look out for in a phishing email can prevent a problem from occurring.

 Plan and document measures to take if anything goes wrong; when something does happen, organisations that have clear plans are able to recover more quickly and effectively, and as a consequence, usually with less pain (i.e. reduced data loss and cost).